5 Best Epiphone Acoustic Guitar Reviews – 2023

 View on Amazon

-In addition to its stylish appointments, the Epiphone Hummingbird Pro is an acoustic-electric guitar, making it a great choice for guitarists requiring amplification.
-It comes standard with the Shadow e-performer pre-amp and the Shadow nano-flex pickup system which are easy to use providing the ability to control the tone from the upper bout of the guitar.
+In addition to its stylish appointments, the Epiphone Masterbuilt Hummingbird is an acoustic-electric guitar, making it a great choice for guitarists requiring amplification.
+It comes standard with the Sonicore undersaddle pickup and the Fishman Sonitone controls which are easy to use providing the ability to control the tone from just inside the sound hole of the guitar.

-For tuning the guitar comes with 15:1 ratio sealed Grover tuners and a compensated bridge for accuracy and ease of tuning.
+For tuning the guitar comes with Epiphone Deluxe tuners and a compensated bridge for accuracy and ease of tuning.

 3 Epiphone DR-100